TechnicalPursuit/TIBET-Examples/pizza/README.md

 1634526311463 [7] TDS Application Started (server)
 ```

+#### Client-side

 The TIBET Client includes hot-patch functionality so your changes can be
 automatically integrated without reloading, preserving client-side application
 state.

-Launching the client using a `development` or `contributor` profile activates
+Launching the client using a `development` or `contributor` boot.profile
-the watcher.
-You can confirm this by viewing the server's console log:
+activates the client watcher.
+You can confirm this in the server's console log:

 ```
 1634526313222 [3] TDS Processing file watch request from ::ffff:127.0.0.1 (watch)